-(m) Goodwill
+(n) Goodwill

 Goodwill represents the excess of the purchase price in a business combination over the fair value of the tangible and intangible assets acquired and the liabilities assumed.
 Under ASC 350, Intangibles-Goodwill and Other, goodwill is not amortized, but rather is subject to an annual impairment test.
 Goodwill represents the excess of consideration over identifiable net assets of an acquired business.
 Goodwill is allocated at a reporting unit level.
 The Company has two reporting units, Asset Management and Wealth Management, and tests goodwill annually for impairment at each reporting unit.
-If, after assessing qualitative factors, the Company believes that it is more-likely-than-not that the fair value of the reporting unit inclusive of goodwill is less than its carrying amount, the Company will perform a quantitative assessment to determine whether an impairment exists.
+If, after assessing qualitative factors, the Company believes that it is more-likely-thannot that the fair value of the reporting unit inclusive of goodwill is less than its carrying amount, the Company will perform a quantitative assessment to determine whether an impairment exists.
 If an impairment exists, the Company adjusts the carrying value of goodwill so that the carrying value of the reporting unit is equal to its fair value by taking a charge through earnings.
-The Company also tests goodwill for impairment in other periods if an event occurs or circumstances change such that it is more-likely-than-not to reduce the fair value of the reporting unit below its carrying amount.
-No impairments have been recognized to date on the Company's goodwill.
+The Company also tests goodwill for impairment in other periods if an event occurs or circumstances change such that it is more-likely-thannot to reduce the fair value of the reporting unit below its carrying amount.
+As of September 30, 2023, the Company recognized goodwill impairment charges of \$153.6 million for the Asset Management segment in Impairment loss on goodwill and intangible assets in the Condensed Consolidated Statement of Operations.
+The Company concluded that the estimated fair value of the Wealth Management reporting unit was greater than its carrying value, and as such, no impairment charge was required.
+See Note 13 (Goodwill, net).

-(n) Fixed Assets, Net
+(o) Fixed Assets, Net